-Specifically designed to address the demand of the global DTH market for a competitive and 4G/LTE protected solution, this LNB provides optimized reception capabilities using the latest chipset technology and waveguide design for satellite signal reception.
-It enables the reception of satellite TV from a single satellite and its distribution to four single tuner Set Top Boxes (or 2 twin tuner PVR).
-The LNB supports HD and UHD transmissions, delivers excellent RF performances, very low power consumption and importantly engineered to mitigate interferences from 4G/LTE transmissions.
-Manufactured to the highest industry quality standards and engineered to meet strict specifications, this LNB is an ideal solution for DTH operators and satellite broadcast reception across the world.
+Specifically designed and selcted to address the demand of the global DTH market for a competitive and 4G/LTE protected solution, this LNB provides optimized reception capabilities using the latest chipset technology and waveguide design for satellite signal reception.
+It enables the reception of satellite TV and radio from a single satellite and its distribution to four single tuner Set-top boxes (or 2 twin tuner PVR).
+The LNB supports HD and UHD transmissions, delivers one-of-a-kind RF performances, very low power consumption and importantly engineered to mitigate interferences from 4G/LTE transmissions.
+Manufactured to the highest industry quality standards and engineered to meet strict specifications, this LNB is an ideal solution for the demanding customer of DTH operators and satellite broadcast reception across the world.

 - Low Phase Noise, DVB-S2 (HD and UHD) compliant

 - Low power consumption